 Due process for elected officers will require at least two consecutive Board meetings to conclude a motion, the first for the making of the motion and a submission of grounds; and the second to consider any response submitted by the officer charged and to allow the Board to then sustain or deny the motion.

-Appointed officers and advisors serve at the pleasure of the Board and require only one Board meeting to conclude a motion for removal from the position
+Appointed officers and advisors serve at the pleasure of the Board and require only one Board meeting to conclude a motion for removal from the position.

 Article 6.
-CHAPTER STAFF
+CHAPTER INDEPENDENT CONTRACTORS

 DUTIES OF THE EXECUTIVE DIRECTOR

-The Executive Director shall be nominated or selected by the President with approval of the Board of Directors and serve at the pleasure of the Board.
+The Executive Director shall be nominated or selected by the President with approval of the Board of Directors and serve at the pleasure of the Board or shall be an independent contractor chosen by the President with the approval of the Chapter Board.
 The duties of the Executive director shall be specifically outlined in the contracted Scope of Services for the Executive Director, and shall include at minimum the following duties:

 Manage and operate the California APA Chapter under the portfolios of the President and the Vice President for Administration.